Huurdersvereniging Zwartewaterwiede

 What is the WBTR?

-Amendment of the statute The WBTR
+Amendment of the Articles of Association

-1. What rules apply to liability?
+1. What rules apply to liability claims?

 Directors have an obligation to perform their duties properly and can be held accountable for this.